Harry Lumley (ice hockey): NHL career

 In the 1950 playoffs, Lumley led the Red Wings to a Stanley Cup championship, recording three shutouts and a 1.85 GAA in fourteen games.
-After his performance, however, Jack Adams traded Lumley to the Chicago Black Hawks; Terry Sawchuk became the new goaltender for the Red Wings.
+After his performance, however, Jack Adams traded Lumley to the Chicago Black Hawks, with Terry Sawchuk becoming the new goaltender for the Red Wings.

 After playing with the Black Hawks for two seasons, he was again traded to the Toronto Maple Leafs.
 In the 1953–54 season, Lumley won the Vezina Trophy, presented annually to the NHL's best goalie, with a GAA of 1.86.
 His 13 shutouts that year were a modern National Hockey League record that stood until Chicago's Tony Esposito recorded 15 in 1969–70.
 Lumley was also named First All-Star Team Goaltender in the 7th National Hockey League All-Star Game.

 Lumley was traded back to Chicago in 1956.
 He refused to play in Chicago and played the following year in the American Hockey League.
 He played with the Buffalo Bisons and the Providence Reds.
 Lumley would return to the National Hockey League in 1957 with the Boston Bruins.
 He played irregularly with them from 1957 to 1960 as he rotated his duties with Don Simmons.
 He would play one final season with the Winnipeg Warriors in the Western Hockey League.

 He retired after the 1959–60 NHL season with 330 wins, 329 losses, 142 ties, and a 2.76 GAA.
 He was the first goaltender to have won 300 games and lost 300 games.
 He was elected to the Hockey Hall of Fame in 1980.
 After retiring, Lumley was a longtime co-owner of the successful Orangeville Raceway.
 He died on September 13, 1998, of a heart attack.